g-pyda/Virus_The_Game/engine/NOTES.md

 class game holds the deck with the all cards not "owned" by players, it checks if action (attempted by player) is legal and then resolves it

 I would provide the players with buttons what they can do, not make them type it out (I think it's obvious but I want highlight that the inputs are temporary)

+## NEXT STEPS

+1) function to initialize deck with proper amount of each type of card (currently we're ignoring the rainbow cards so that also needs to be solved but I don't think it's a priority)
+2) game instance should be done (starting, adding players, initializing deck, dealing cards)
+3) turn implementation + move attempt validation
+4) special cards need to be implemented